Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Results

-For the Veriton systems, all reconstructed images were proportional to Bq/ml instead of counts, so no ICF could be determined.
-The global CF was needed to properly quantify the images depended strongly on the local system calibration, software version and protocol choice.

 Recovery curves for the different systems and levels of standardization are summarized in Figure \ref{fig:RCs_overview}.
 While the overall RC range is very wide for all levels of standardization, separate bands per system family (Siemens Symbia, GE Discovery, GE Starguide, and Spectrum Dynamics Veriton) appear for the semi-standardized images, which are shown in Figure \ref{fig:RC_bands}.
 Numerical values and recovery bands for the fully standardized images are shown in Appendix \ref{app}.
-Figure \ref{fig:acquisition_protocol} shows a side-by-side comparison of the fully and semi-standardized RCs for the five conventional systems whose clinical acquisition protocol differed from the standardized protocol.
+Figure \ref{fig:SSvsFSx2} shows a side-by-side comparison of the fully and semi-standardized RCs for two of the five conventional systems whose clinical acquisition protocol differed from the standardized protocol, curves for the other three are shown in Figure \ref{fig:SSvsFSx3}.

 Radial profiles and Gibbs artifacts in the largest sphere are shown in Figure \ref{fig:GA_comparison} for representative examples of each system type.
 Numerical values for the Gibbs artifacts are given in Table \ref{tab:GA_strength}.
 No values for GE Discovery images are shown, since none of them showed significant Gibbs artifacts (GA$<5\%$).